The 8 Famous Cursed Diamonds That Bring Bad Luck

 The curse of the Hope Diamond

 The Hope diamond is the most famous cursed gem in history.
-This is a beautiful blue stone that is known to bring bad luck and misfortune to anyone who owns or wears it.
+This beautiful blue stone is known to bring bad luck and misfortune to anyone who owns or wears it.

 This 45.52-carat rock has a long history of tragedies associated with its name, like stabbings, murders, suicide and more.
 The diamond was owned by Henry Philip Hope from whom it got its name.
 However, after his untimely death, his family became bankrupt and sold the diamond to repay debts.

 In 1909, Pierre Cartier bought the Hope Diamond and sold it to socialite and heiress Evalyn Walsh McLean.
-For her, the curse of the diamond was the selling point, as she believed the unlucky objects were lucky for her.
+For her, the curse of the diamond was the selling point.
+She believed the unlucky objects were lucky for her.
 However, she soon regretted that.

 At first, she threw lavish “Find the Hope” parties where she hid the cursed gem around the house for her guests to find.
 But things started going south really fast.